 The following description of our common stock is based upon our Second Amended and Restated Certificate of Incorporation (our "Restated Certificate of Incorporation"), our Amended and Restated Bylaws (our "Bylaws"), and applicable provisions of law.
 We have summarized certain portions of the Restated Certificate of Incorporation and Bylaws below.
 The summary is not complete.
 The Restated Certificate of Incorporation and Bylaws are incorporated by reference as exhibits to the annual report on Form 10-K that includes this exhibit.
-You should read the Restated Certificate of Incorporation to you.
+You should read the Restated Certificate of Incorporation and Bylaws for the provisions that are important to you.